belle2/basf2/svd/doc/dbstore.rst

 .. _granularity:

-Wrappers have one of the following the following granularity:
+Wrappers have one of the following granularity:

 #. strip granularity: one value/payload per strip
 #. sensor-side granularity: one value/payload per sensor side